 Your role will be determined over the course of development and at the time of production.
 Amazon Studios has an open door, so this is difficult to specify in advance as creators may have different skills and experience levels.

-The open directing assignments are for test movies and pilots that are used to garner feedback in the development process.
+The open directing assignments for test movies and pilots are used to garner feedback in the development process.
 It is unlikely that any of the work would appear in the subsequent theatrical feature film or produced pilot.
 We do hope that these open directing assignments will help us discover new talent, and give them a place to demonstrate their skills.

 The Amazon Studios Development Agreement is a contract that governs your and Amazon Studios' rights to the works you upload.
-If you want to upload a script to Amazon Studios, you'll want to make sure you read and understand it first.
+If you want to upload a script or video to Amazon Studios, you'll want to make sure you read and understand it first.
 If you are comfortable with it, agree to it.
 If you're not comfortable with it or if you're not sure you understand it, we would not want you to agree to it.
 This FAQ (and a synopsis of the Development Agreement) is intended to be a helpful summary of major points in the Agreement but is not intended to replace reading the Agreement; remember that, if the FAQ or the synopsis are unclear or seem to vary from the Agreement, the Agreement is the actual contract.

-Original Properties Submitted for Private Review
+Original Properties Submitted for Private Evaluation

 Original Properties Submitted for Public Review

-So after you submit a project for public or private review at Amazon Studios, you can continue to do the things described above as rights that you keep, but you cannot otherwise display, sell or license your script elsewhere, or withdraw it for any reason during our option term.
+So after you submit a project for public or private evaluation at Amazon Studios, you can continue to do the things described above as rights that you keep, but you cannot otherwise display, sell or license your script elsewhere, or withdraw it for any reason during our option term.
 However, when the option term ends, if we haven't exercised our option and purchased your work, you will get back the rights to your original material.